tejasexpertnow/awesome-vibe-coding/README.md

 - [CodeSelect](https://github.com/maynetee/codeselect) - A Python-based command-line tool that efficiently communicates project source code to AIs.
 - [OpenAI Codex CLI](https://github.com/openai/codex) - OpenAI's lightweight coding agent that runs in the terminal
 - [Gemini CLI](https://github.com/google-gemini/gemini-cli) - An open-source AI agent from Google that brings the power of Gemini directly into your terminal.
+- [QwenLM/qwen-code](https://github.com/QwenLM/qwen-code) - "qwen-code is a coding agent that lives in digital world".

 ## Task Management for AI Coding